-You can meet friends on forums dedicated to an interest.
-Be it a political group, a blog dedicated to a certain fandom, and so on.
-Having a mutual interest is a great icebreaker.
-You don't have to have everything in common with a friend; sometimes, differences can spice up a friendship, but having shared interests is one way to spark a conversation.
+Forums make it easier to meet friends who share a common interest.
+Be it a political group, a blog dedicated to a certain fandom, a specific hobby, or many other commonalities, having a mutual interest is a great icebreaker.
+While you don't have to have everything in common with a friend, having shared interests is one way to spark a conversation.

 Perhaps the best thing about online communication is how easy it is to strike up a conversation.
-If you're introverted, shy, or just don't like talking to strangers, it's hard to make that first move.
-On the Internet, it's easier for most to make that first comment or send that first message.
+If you're introverted, shy, or just don't like talking to strangers, it's often hard to make that first move.
+On the internet, however, it's easier for most to make that first comment or send that first message.
 You can take time to write out exactly what you want to say.
-This isn't to say that there aren't some fears of talking to a stranger online, but it's just much easier.

 Most people online are more comfortable with talking about themselves.
 They'll talk about their flaws, their mental illnesses, what they fear, and so on.
 In real life, it's hard to talk about some things without feeling like you're going to be laughed at.
-But due to the easy way of communicating, you can learn more about someone much faster than you can in real life.
+Due to ease of online communication, you can often learn more about someone much faster than you can in real life.

-To some, this is a disadvantage.
-If you live in America and another person lives in the UK, you aren't going to walk to their house and hang out.
-However, making friends with someone who is different than you can be a learning experience.
-You can learn about their culture, and they can learn from you.
+Making friends with someone from a different part of the world can be a fun experience.
+You can find out more about their culture, and they can learn from you.
 Best of all, if you do get a chance to visit where they live, you may have a place to stay and someone to show you around.
 They might even be able to chip in for a plane ticket.
 For the traveler, having friends across the globe can be a good thing.

-It doesn't have to be text-based.
+Communication doesn't have to be text-based.
 You can have video chats through your computer or phone.
 You two can walk around the town, talking to each other.
-It isn't a perfect replication of actually being there, but the ways you can interact with your friend brings it closer to being on the same level as a real-life friend.
-And as technology evolves, it'll get even closer.
+It isn't a perfect replication of actually being there together, but it can be unique and fun.

 With that said, online friends have their disadvantages as well.